-- A website was created to promote the program.
+- i4academy.com was created for Industry 4.0 Academy.
 There, military service members and employers can learn about Skillbridge, the Industry 4.0 Academy, view a sampling of related occupations, and submit an online information request form.

 - The program has a presence in Air Force and Army commands, as well as partnerships with veterans organizations to market the program and provide participant job placement nationwide.
 For example, the Department of the Air Force – Joint Base San Antonio-Randolph SkillBridge Team has added the program to the Air Force directory.
 Both they and the Department of the Army – Army University have sent the program information to all their Education and Training Centers, providing increased exposure and a deeper pool of candidates.

 - The team is also engaged with other groups with similar missions, such as veterans service organizations, resulting in a larger scope than originally envisioned.
 The project currently has 35 interested candidates.

 - Dallas County Community College District will provide additional funding to continue and expand the Industry 4.0 Academy.